golubitsky/blog/_posts/2022-04-13-Practice-Log-2.md

 ---
 title: "Practice Log: symmetry of dominant chords, Tyner/Quartal/Pentatonic"
-tags: music piano schoenberg mccoy-tyner tonal-gravity
+tags: music piano schoenberg mccoy-tyner tonal-gravity practice-log
 ---

 McCoy Tyner is to be found in some of these meditations.